Early in the Vietnam War, many helicopters were shot down by ground fire.

 APKWS may be used on helicopters like the AH-1Z and allows for very precise strikes at low cost.

-A missile is a guided weapon that flies under the power of a rocket motor or jet engine.
+A missile is a guided munition that flies under the power of a rocket motor or jet engine.

 Helicopters began incorporating missiles in the late 1960s.

-Variants of the UH-1B Iroquois could carry and fire both
+Variants of the UH-1B Iroquois could launch both

 Many modern military helicopters incorporate Hellfire missiles, often located in 4-round M299 missile launchers, as shown above on an Apache’s wingtips.